 We usually require an x-ray to have been performed prior to treatment.
 This is to check that there are no other bony or soft tissue problems that may be causing the pain.

 Literally translated it means inflammation of the fascia of the foot.

 The plantar fascia is taught fibrous tissue that runs along the bottom of the foot to support the arch.
 It attaches itself onto the bottom of the heel bone slightly medially (towards the inside edge) of the bone and runs forward towards the toes.
 It is designed to support the arch of your foot.

-It may show a spur on the bottom of the heel.
+The screening X-Ray may show a spur on the bottom of the heel.
 The spur is not always present with plantar fasciitis.
 It develops as the end result of the inflammation.
 It is not the cause of the pain generally.